 For Healthcare Professionals

-Applies to bupivacaine: compounding powder, injectable kit, injectable solution, intrathecal solution
+Applies to bupivacaine: compounding powder, injectable kit, injectable solution, intrathecal solution, intravenous solution

 In general, reactions to bupivacaine (the active ingredient contained in Sensorcaine-MPF) are typical of those associated with other amide-type local anesthetics.
 A major cause of adverse reactions to these drugs is high plasma levels, which may be due to overdosage, rapid absorption from injection site, diminished tolerance, accidental intravascular injection, or slow metabolic degradation.